 Christians and community

-Office of chaplain will mobilize Christians and community, to participate in offering their riches to the needy and the poor in these institutions.
+The office of chaplains will mobilize Christians and community, to participate in offering their riches to the needy and the poor in these institutions.